 The accumulation of fluid that’s common with heart failure sometimes contributes to fits of coughing or chronic wheezing.
 Such actions are an attempt by the body to clear this fluid.

-If your senior loved one has been diagnosed with a serious condition and needs help with tasks like meal prep, transportation, bathing, and grooming, reach out to Home Care Assistance, a leading provider of elder care families can trust.
+If your senior loved one has been diagnosed with a serious condition and needs help with tasks like meal prep, transportation, bathing, and grooming, reach out to Home Care Assistance, a leading provider of Elder care Boca Raton, FL, families can trust.
 We also offer comprehensive care for seniors with dementia, Alzheimer’s, and Parkinson’s.

 It’s not unusual for older adults to tire out more easily.
 But a heart that’s no longer doing its job can create a constant state of fatigue that’s out of the ordinary.